LilaShiba/resume2025/README.md

 🔍 Developed and implemented individualized curriculum for students based on their learning needs.
 📈 Increased student reading levels by an average of two grade levels.

+# Whay Dark Mode 🌃🌿

+Dark mode saves power, especially on devices with OLED or AMOLED displays.
+These displays work by lighting up individual pixels rather than using a backlight.
+When the background is dark or black, fewer pixels need to be lit up, which means less power is consumed. 📱💡

+## Benefits for the Environment 🌍

+By saving power, dark mode can help reduce the overall energy consumption of your devices.
+This can lead to:

+- Reduced electricity usage 🏡⚡
+- Lower carbon footprint 🦶🌳
+- Longer battery life, which means fewer battery replacements and less electronic waste 🌐🔋

+So, go ahead and switch to dark mode to save power and contribute to a greener planet! 🌃🌿🌎

+Remember, every little bit helps when it comes to protecting our environment! 🤗💚